Qt Entity Creator

 At this point:

-1. Build and verify: cmake --build --preset linux-clang-debug
+1. Build and verify: cmake --build --preset linux-clang-debug-ninja

 2. Test manually that the model compiles and list window displays correctly.